Indonesia president says corruption threatens economic growth

 Yudhoyono said the government must provide a safe legal environment for investors if it is to promote economic growth, as well as removing hurdles to investment and promoting infrastructure growth.

-One analyst said he was skeptical that the speech signaled any real stiffening of government resolve on corruption.

-“This speech is normative because if you say such things you have to show concrete examples.
-The president mentions extraordinary action to face corruption but there is no realization on the ground,” said Donal Fariz of Indonesia Corruption Watch, a graft watchdog.

-Europe’s economic crisis also provided a threat to growth in Indonesia, and that the government needed to cautiously give a fiscal stimulus, though he did not give any details, Yudhoyono said.
+He said Europe’s economic crisis also provided a threat to growth in Indonesia, and that the government needed to cautiously give a fiscal stimulus, though he did not give any details.

 Economists say the government needs to spend more to overhaul infrastructure to drive long-term growth, though central government spending usually falls below target because of corruption and bureaucratic inefficiency.